Testing Imprecise Hypotheses: Connection between tolerant and equivalence testing

-To apply \zcref{prop:connection_equivalence_tolerant_testing}, one must express $\epsilon_1$ as a function of $\epsilon_0$ or vice versa to convert a test for tolerant testing into one for equivalence testing.
+To apply Proposition \ref{prop:connection_equivalence_tolerant_testing}, one must express $\epsilon_1$ as a function of $\epsilon_0$ or vice versa to convert a test for tolerant testing into one for equivalence testing.
 Since these functions are typically known only up to constants, a more practical approach uses a test statistic that is optimal for tolerant testing and recalibrates it for equivalence testing.

 \begin{proposition} Let $V_0$ and $V_1$ be two sets of distributions.
 Consider a statistic $T(X)$ such that $E_{X\sim P}\left[\ T(X)\ -\ \mu(P)\ \right]^2\ \leq\ \phi(P)$.
 If the following inequality is satisfied Then the test controls the type-I and type-II errors by $\alpha$ for $H_0: P \in V_0$ versus $H_1: P \in V_1$.
-Furthermore, the test controls the type-I and type-II errors by $\alpha$ for $H_0: P \in V_1$ versus $H_1: P \in V_0\period$.
+Furthermore, the test controls the type-I and type-II errors by $\alpha$ for $H_0: P \in V_1$ versus $H_1: P \in V_0$.